Érika Olivera

-Érika Alejandra Olivera de la Fuente (born 4 January 1976 in Quinta Normal) is a female marathon runner from Chile and deputy for the Democrats party.
+Érika Alejandra Olivera de la Fuente (born 4 January 1976) is a Chilean marathon runner and deputy for the Democrats party.

 She has competed at five Olympic Games, the most Olympic appearances ever by a female marathon runner.

 Career

 She took the gold medal at the 1999 Pan American Games, setting a Pan American Games record at 2:37.41 hours.
 She won a bronze at the following edition in 2003.
 Starting in 1996, she represented her native country in three consecutive Summer Olympics, and also the 2012 Summer Olympics.

 Olivera made her breakthrough at the junior level in 1994 when she won the 10,000 metres gold and 3000 metres bronze medals at the South American Junior Championships in Athletics.
 The following year she upgraded to a gold and a silver medal at the Pan American Junior Championships, before going on to complete a hat-trick of medals at the South American Junior Championships – she secured a 10,000 m and 3000 m double and also won the 1500 metres silver behind Bertha Sánchez.

 Olivera is a two-time winner of the South American Cross Country Championships, having beaten all comers in both the long and short races in 1999.
 She is a five-time winner and course record holder of the Santiago Marathon.
 She won the 1995 edition of the Buenos Aires Marathon in Argentina and placed fourth at the 74th Saint Silvester Marathon in 1998.

 She enjoyed success on the track at continental level, completing a 10,000 metres/5000 metres silver medal double at both the 1997 and 2003 South American Championships in Athletics.
 Further to this, she won a silver and a bronze at the 1999 edition of the competition.
 At the Ibero-American Championships, she has won medals in a number of events, beginning with a 5000 m gold medal and 10,000 m bronze in 1996, the 10,000 m gold at the 2000 edition, and finally a silver medal in the 3000 metres steeplechase in 2002.

 Her personal best for the marathon is 2:32:23, set at the 1999 Rotterdam Marathon, which is also the Chilean record for the event.
 She is also the national record holder over the half marathon, 10,000 m and 5000 m.

 After completing the marathon at the 2016 Summer Olympics, Olivera became the first female athlete ever in completing five olympic marathons.
 Immediately after the race, she announced her retirement from competitive athletics.
 In November 2016, Olivera announced that her last race as a professional will be at the 2017 Santiago Marathon, on which she completed the half-marathon in 1:38:17.